-Glass vs Aluminum Railings in BC (2026 Comparison): Costs, Durability & Best Uses
+Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 You’re standing on your deck looking at the lake, and all you can think is “I want to see MORE of this view.”
 That’s when the glass vs aluminum railing debate becomes real.
 Here’s what actually matters when choosing between these two options in BC’s climate.